jjbnunez/Game-Settings/README.md

 * Games that sometimes modify config files programmatically in unpredictable ways
 * Games that do not store config files in the cloud

+The scripts used in this repo have filepaths specific to my personal game installation locations.
+They will not reflect yours in all likelihood.

 This repo is public so that I can easily share settings files with friends and acquaintances getting into the games I play.